 On a chilly August morning in 2010, I first stepped into the prestigious engineering college and soon the introductions began.
-Time flew and before the day was over, I had a huge girlie group and that was all that mattered to me.
+Time flew and before the day was over, I made a group of friends and that was all that mattered to me.
 Soon our freshers’ party was due, the only glitch in the excitement being that there was entry only for couples.

 Several guys asked me to go with them but I refused.
 First, none of them interested me and second, I did not know any guy well enough.
 So I decided to give the party a miss until I bumped into a senior who asked me to help him carry some books to the library.
 As a first-year student, you don’t really have the option to say no and so I helped him carry the books to the third floor.

 We spent about an hour or maybe even more (I lost total track of time!) in the library, discussing our interests and hobbies.
-During the course of our conversation, I realised that Harish was a second-year mechanical engineering student and chivalry was his second name.
+During the course of our conversation, I realized that Harris was a second-year mechanical engineering student and chivalry was his second name.
 I knew all the signs a man is pursuing you, and he was definitely into me.
 We got along like a house on fire and now there was no way I was not going to the party.

-Over the next couple of months, the more we interacted, the more we realised how compatible we were and then on 2nd December 2010, Harish proposed to me!
+Over the next couple of months, the more we interacted, the more we realized how compatible we were, and then on 2nd December 2010, Harris proposed to me!
 It was one of the most beautiful days of my life.
-I wanted to shout to the whole world and tell them how lucky I was to have him.
+I wanted to let the whole world know how lucky I was to have him.

-Harish no longer wanted the girl he fell in love with, but a puppet, and hence with a heavy heart I told him, “Harish, I guess it’s best we part ways.”
+Harris no longer wanted the girl he fell in love with, but a puppet, and hence with a heavy heart I told him, “Harris, I guess it’s best we part ways.”
 To my surprise, he didn’t put up a fight.
 With the way things had been going, I expected him to raise his hand or show any other sign of physical abuse.
 But he didn’t.
 All he did was shake his head and take away my ring.

 That day I sat alone in the library for hours.
-I sat in the same place where Harish and I first spoke.
-With tears rolling down I realised that I just lost a part of myself.
-The awesome moments we spent together, to me being a victim of verbal abuse, all played in my head.
-Though the pain of losing him was too much to bear, somewhere deep down I knew that I’d done the right thing.
-It was now time to bond again with my friends and family, the people who I know will always be there.
+I sat in the same place where Harris and I first spoke.
+With tears rolling down I had realized that I just lost a part of myself.
+From the amazing moments we spent together, to him becoming an evil monster, all the time we spent together kept playing back in my mind.

 Now I have matured as an adult and take more sensible decisions.
-I don’t think I will ever hate Harish; he will always hold a special place in my heart.
+I don’t think I will ever hate Harris; he will always hold a special place in my heart.
 However, now I will never fall for someone like him, because this time around I will value my happiness and individuality a little more.
-I will value it enough to break away the first time someone verbally or physically degrades me.
+I will value it enough to isolate myself the first time someone verbally or physically degrades me.